uManuel/coe-path-modules/modules/1.3-the-complete-guide-to-advanced-react-patterns/notes.md

 1. `finished` -> the code that is finished we're going to check it if we have some hindrances in our process of learning.
 2. `clean-slate` -> the code that I'm going to write through the course.
+3. `clean-slate/showcase/src/patterns/` there are all the patterns that we're going to build in the course.